 Reuben A, Koch DG, Lee WM; Acute Liver Failure Study Group.
 Drug-induced acute liver failure: results of a U.S. multicenter, prospective study.
 Hepatology 2010; 52: 2065-76.
 PubMed Citation (Among 1198 patients with acute liver failure enrolled in a US prospective study between 1998 and 2007, 133 were attributed to drug induced liver injury, none of which were attributed to tyrosine kinase inhibitors).

 Shah RR, Morganroth J, Shah DR. Hepatotoxicity of tyrosine kinase inhibitors: clinical and regulatory perspectives.
 Drug Saf 2013; 36: 491-503.
-PubMed Citation (Review of the hepatotoxicity of 18 tyrosine kinase inhibitors approved for use in cancer in the US as of 2013; dasatinib is associated with ALT elevations in up to 50% of patients [.5 times ULN in 1-9%], but has not been linked to cases of acute hepatitis or liver failure).
+PubMed Citation (Review of the hepatotoxicity of 18 tyrosine kinase inhibitors approved for use in cancer in the US as of 2013; dasatinib is associated with ALT elevations in up to 50% of patients [above 5 times ULN in 1-9%], but has not been linked to cases of acute hepatitis or liver failure).

 Harbaum L, Marx A, Goekkurt E, Schafhausen P, Atanackovic D. Treatment with dasatinib for chronic myeloid leukemia following imatinib-induced hepatotoxicity.
 Int J Hematol 2014; 99: 91-4.
 PubMed Citation (32 year old woman with CML developed jaundice 6 months after starting imatinib [bilirubin 2.8 rising to 9 mg/dL, ALT 1638 U/L, Alk P 94 U/L, INR 1.33], recovered on prednisolone within 6 weeks of stopping imatinib and did not have a recurrence when subsequently treated successfully with dasatinib).